ocaml/v2.ocaml.org/site/learn/faq.md

 Generally speaking, sharing names between two constructors is not possible.
 As for all other names, you must use distinct name constructors.
 However, you can define the two types in two different name spaces, i.e. into two different modules.
-As for labels discussed above, you obtain constructors that can be qualified by their module names.
+As for fields discussed above, you obtain constructors that can be qualified by their module names.
 With OCaml you can alternatively use polymorphic variants, i.e. constructors that are, in some sense, *predefined*, since they are